Servomotor: Mechanism

-The motor is paired with some type of position encoder to provide position and speed feedback.
-In the simplest case, only the position is measured.
-The measured position of the output is compared to the command position, the external input to the controller.
-If the output position differs from that required, an error signal is generated which then causes the motor to rotate in either direction, as needed to bring the output shaft to the appropriate position.
-As the positions approach, the error signal reduces to zero, and the motor stops.
+The motor is paired with some type of position encoder to provide position feedback (and potentially also speed feedback in more sophisticated designs).
+The controller compares the measured position with the desired position to generate an error signal, which when fed back causes the motor to rotate in the direction needed to bring the shaft to the desired position.
+The error signal reduces to zero as the desired position is approached, stopping the motor.

-The very simplest servomotors use position-only sensing via a potentiometer and bang-bang control of their motor; the motor always rotates at full speed (or is stopped).
+Simple servomotors use position-only sensing via a potentiometer and bang-bang control of their motor; the motor only rotates at full speed or is stopped.
 This type of servomotor is not widely used in industrial motion control, but it forms the basis of the simple and cheap servos used for radio-controlled models.

-More sophisticated servomotors make use of an Absolute Encoder (a type of rotary encoder) to calculate the shafts position and infer the speed of the output shaft.
+More sophisticated servomotors make use of an absolute encoder (a type of rotary encoder) to calculate the shaft's position and infer the speed of the output shaft.
 A variable-speed drive is used to control the motor speed.
 Both of these enhancements, usually in combination with a PID control algorithm, allow the servomotor to be brought to its commanded position more quickly and more precisely, with less overshooting.